marciopuga/Minimalist-Markdown-Editor-for-Chrome/README.md

 ### Building

 1. Ensure that [Node.js](http://nodejs.org/) is installed, and open a terminal in the project's root directory.
-2. Run `npm install` to install the project's developement dependencies.
+2. Run `npm install` to install the project's development dependencies.
 3. Run `npm run build` to build the Chrome app.
 The builds will be placed in the `dist/` directory.

 Note: Building should only be necessary if you think about contributing.
 If you want to run one of the apps, hit one of the links above.